-The transfer from General Annual Grant to Capital Expenditure from GAG is to cover the capital additions not covered by capital grants in the year.
+The transfer of £75,000 from General Annual Grant to Capital Expenditure from GAG is to cover the additions not covered by capital grants in the year.

-Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2019.
+Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2020.